GB2 General Purpose Cloth (GP)

 Simple.
 Useful.
 Multifunctional.
 Versatile.
 Lightweight.
 Packable.

-The GP cloth will be your new favorite piece of kit for a number of reasons.
+The GB2 General Purpose Cloth will be your new favorite piece of kit for a number of reasons.
 It is an absolute necessity in hot weather, especially the desert, but also extremely useful for any conditions or environment.

 For fire craft, it can one used to gather and carry natural tinder, kindling and fuel.
 You can process your tinder bundle over it and catch all the really good fine stuff that falls away while you make your bundle.
 In an emergency, you could use it for making charcloth, but I recommend you char natural material instead and don’t sacrifice your gear for that.